datacats/datacats/docs/docker.rst

 stuff inside a container doesn't change.
 This is not strictly true.
 Docker does allow us to go inside a container and do whatever we want.
 However, this would make our containers no longer disposable, since there is now state encapsulated inside of them we presumably wish to not lose.
-Because of this, DataCats treats containers as stateless and disposable.
+Because of this, datacats treats containers as stateless and disposable.

 This comes with a couple of important exceptions.
 Our source files and our